Asteraceae

 The edges may be smooth or toothed and there are often glandular hairs or spines.

-An inflorescence can be a solitary head or a variously arranged branched or unbranched cluster (a cyme, raceme, corymb or panicle).
+An inflorescence can be a solitary head or a variously arranged branched cluster (a cyme, raceme, corymb or panicle).

-Each head can have a few florets to over 500 in a dense cluster.
+Each head can have a few florets up to hundreds in a dense cluster.

-The heads may or may not be on a peduncle that can be smooth to densely hairy with simple or glandular hairs.
+The heads may or may not be on a stalk or peduncle that can be smooth to densely hairy with simple or glandular hairs.

 Flowers are on a receptacle which is an extension of the stem above the level of insertion of the perianth.

-It may be flat, slightly convex, conical or columnar.
+It may be flat, slightly convex, conical or columnar and with a smooth surface or be pitted from where the florets are attached.

-There are two types of receptacles the paleate and epaleate (without palea).
+There are two types of receptacles the paleate and epaleate (with and without paleae).

 They can be membranous or rigid, with a blunt or pointed tip and may have a hood.

-They may have a red or purplish line down them.
+They may have a red or purplish tip or lines (veins) down them and be smooth or have some hairs.

 Involucral bracts.

-The heads are usually surrounded by protective bracts known as phyllaries.
+The heads are usually surrounded by an involucre of protective bracts known as phyllaries.

-There are 5 to 50 phyllaries in 3 to 5 (1 to 15 or more) series around the base of a head.
+There can be 5 to 50 phyllaries in 3 to 5 (1 to 15 or more) series around the base of a head.

 Usually spirally arranged they may be free, fused into a cup or overlap like tiles.